-Project commenced in 2021 and is projected to be completed in 2024 when all actions have been incorporated across the City into 'business as usual'
+Project commenced in 2021 with phase 1 completed in mid-2022.
+Phase 2 is projected to be completed in 2024 when all actions have been incorporated across the City into 'business as usual'.

-- Small Business Development Corporation & State Government departments - Wanneroo Business Association, Business Service Providers, Education providers - Business and Tourism Advisory Group - Local business community
+- Small Business Development Corporation and State Government departments - Wanneroo Business Association, business service providers, education providers - Business and Tourism Advisory Group - Local business community